tanaw7/ICCS102/Exercises/module3/whiteboard_pseudo_python_problem.md

 # Randomized Problem Options

-The instructor will assign your group one problem randomly.
+The instructor will assign or approve 3 problems for your group.
+One of these problems will be presented on the whiteboard.

 Each problem is designed to require repeated checking and decision-making.
 The problem statement does not directly tell you what variables, loops, or conditions to use.
 Your group must infer those from the situation.